 A cast of famous names appears in his pension referee list.
-For example David Neligan – “The applicant had a very good record of service in the IRA and was looked upon as one of the most active Volunteers in the City during the campaign” (witnessed by Ned Broy).
+For example ‘The Spy in the Castle’ David Neligan – “The applicant had a very good record of service in the IRA and was looked upon as one of the most active Volunteers in the City during the campaign” (witnessed by Ned Broy).
 Michael Duffy, former Captain of E Coy and National Army Provost Marshal, wrote “…I know [Slattery] to be one of the best fighting Volunteers in Dublin.”
 But there is a longer list of his O/Cs over the years who were no longer around to provide references.
 Capt.
 Thomas Weafer, Thomas MacDonagh, Dick McKee, Mick McDonnell, Tom Kehoe – all were dead or out of the fight by the end of 1922.
 But Slattery had survived, despite his serious wound and damage to his general health.

 With the loss of one hand Jim could never use his fine wood-working skills again.
 Dumped by the Army, he subsequently moved back to farm at Bodyke in his native county.
 He returned to Dublin in 1931 when he married Mary A. Kelly from Fairview.
 The couple had probably met back in 1924 while Slattery lived at Specky Griffin‘s mother’s house in Fairview.
-The Slatterys then bought a farm at Daars, Sallins, Co Kildare where they settled and had five children.
+The Slatterys then acquired a farm at Daars, Sallins, Co Kildare where they settled and had five children.

 Jim kept in touch with his old comrades and was among those attending a 1948 dinner and presentation in honour of Mick McDonnell, first O/C of the Squad, on a return visit from his new home in the USA.

-Slattery kept a low profile as the years went by and did not feature in the media, enter politics or publish any memoirs (he did do one interview with our contributor James McCormick).
-But his old comrades and county-men did not lose their respect for his military service.
+Jim Slattery kept a low profile as the years went by and did not feature in the media, enter politics or publish any memoirs (he did do one interview with our contributor James McCormick).
+But his old comrades and county-men never lost their respect for his military service.
 One of two 1968 articles in the Sunday Independent and Evening Herald described him as “ramrod straight at 70” when he attended a special presentation by the Claremen’s Association in Dublin of an inscribed family crest.
 He told the reporter he had left his farm “for one night only”.
 There are some inaccuracies in both articles but they do Slattery no disservice.

 He recounted his admiration for Mick Collins, who he saw for the first time passing by on his famous bicycle in Mountjoy Square.
 A few weeks later he’d joined Collins’ Squad and fan club.
 “Michael Collins was the kind of man it was easy to trust.
 He had a sense of purpose, confidence and dedication.
-If he ordered something to be done there was always a sound reason for having it done.”.
-The article described Slattery as a man “whose reticence and unassuming character have kept him and his record out of accounts of the Anglo-Irish war“.
+If he ordered something to be done there was always a sound reason for having it done.”
+The article described Slattery as a man “whose reticence and unassuming character have kept him and his record out of accounts of the Anglo-Irish war”.